AntelopeIO/leap/tests/performance_tests/README.md

                                         actions auths description string to
                                         use, containting authAcctName to
                                         activePrivateKey pairs.
+  --api-endpoint arg                    The api endpoint to direct transactions to.
+                                        Defaults to: '/v1/chain/send_transaction2'
+  --peer-endpoint-type arg (=p2p)       Identify the peer endpoint api type to
+                                        determine how to send transactions.
+                                        Allowable 'p2p' and 'http'.
+Default:
+                                        'p2p'
   --peer-endpoint arg (=127.0.0.1)      set the peer endpoint to send
                                         transactions to
   --port arg (=9876)                    set the peer endpoint port to send